vedaRadev/git-tools-test/README.md

-Updating the readme

-This should now cause a merge conflict with master.
+Okay now this should cause a merge conflict with master.

-This is another update to master to try to cause a merge conflict.